nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+**Use case: UC6 - View task list**

+**MSS**

+1. User requests to view the list of tasks
+2.  tApp displays all the tasks currently in the list

+    Use case ends.

+**Extensions**

+* 2a.
+The task list is empty.

+    * 2a1. tApp displays message that there are no tasks

+      Use case ends.

+**Use case: UC7 - Add task with time**

+**MSS**

+1. User requests to create a task with the specified deadline
+2.  tApp creates the task and stores it in the task list
+3.  tApp displays the task that was just created

+    Use case ends.

+**Extensions**

+* 1a.
+The task list is empty.

+    * 1a1. tApp displays an error message stating that the task name is invalid

+      Use case ends.

+* 1b.
+The task list is empty.

+    * 1b1. tApp displays an error message requesting the user to follow the correct format

+      Use case ends.

+**Use case: UC8 - Delete a task**

+**MSS**

+1. User requests to view their list of tasks
+2.  tApp displays all the tasks currently in the list
+3. User requests to delete a specific task from the list of tasks
+4.  tApp deletes the task

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 2a1. tApp shows an error message.

+      Use case resumes at step 2.

+**Use case: UC9 - Mark a task as done**

+**MSS**

+1. User requests to view their list of tasks
+2.  tApp displays all the tasks currently in the list
+3. User requests to mark a specific task as done
+4.  tApp marks the task as done

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+      Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.  tApp shows an error message.

+      Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.